SumiSastri/typescript-with-react/node-ts/readme.md

 Closures and immediately invoked functions (iffy's) should use the ```let``` or ```const``` key words.

 #### A note on operators
-Typescript has the same operators and operands as JavaScript
+TypeScript has the same operators and operands as JavaScript
 - Assignment operators: Simple assignment (=) assigns from right to left, all the other operators perform the arithmetic operation from right to left and assign the new value to the value on the right {plus equals (+=), minus equals(-=), multiply equals (*=) divide equals (/=)}
 - Arithmetic: addition, subtraction, multiplication, division, modulus(returns quotient), increment and decrement
 - Relational: Comparing values as greater than, less than, greater than & equal to, less than & equal to, equal (==), strictly equal (===), not equal(!=)